 Create an unforgettable Christmas for your little one with Santa’s Holiday Letter Kit.
 Featuring a letter to and from Santa, a magic key that allows Santa to deliver presents to your home and a coloring book, this kit is full of Christmas magic!

-Stop by the Gift Shop at Robert Mills and receive 20% off your purchase and a $25 gift card with any purchase of $25 or more now through December 24!
+Stop by the Gift Shop at Robert Mills and receive 20% off your purchase and a free gift with any purchase of $25 or more now through December 24!
 And be sure to check out all the other #HistoricHoliday activities we have at Historic Columbia during the season!

 Happy Holidays from all of us at Historic Columbia!